mimeindustries/mime.co.uk/_posts/2017-02-07-press-release-mearm-pi-kickstarter.md

 layout: post
 ---

+FOR IMMEDIATE RELEASE

-Mime Industries today launched their latest product on [Kickstarter](https://www.kickstarter.com/projects/mime/mearm-pi-build-your-own-raspberry-pi-powered-robot); a Raspberry Pi powered robot arm kit that's simple enough for kids to build.
+Nottingham, UK - Mime Industries launches Kickstarter campaign to fund their Raspberry Pi powered robot arm kit that’s simple enough for kids to build

 ![MeArm Pi](/assets/blog/2017-02-07-press-release-mearm-pi-kickstarter/product-shot.jpg)

+On February 7 2017, Mime Industries launched a crowdfunding campaign to fund the production of the world’s first robot arm kit for the Raspberry Pi.
+Designed to be easy to assemble and not requiring extensive knowledge of electronics, the MeArm Pi STEM kit helps kids and adults learn robotics and teaches them how to code.

-Ben Pirt from Mime Industries said "we believe in helping children to have fun whilst learning about technology and the MeArm Pi is completely designed around that goal".
-Based on the original MeArm, which was launched on Kickstarter in 2014, this version has seen a complete re-working in order to make it much simpler for children to build.
+Created by Ben Pirt of Mirobot and Ben Gray of MeArm, this is their fourth overfunded technology campaign and is based on the original MeArm, launched back in 2014.
+“We believe in helping children to have fun whilst learning about technology and the MeArm Pi is completely designed around that goal” said Ben Pirt.
+“Our products are simple to build and can be easily understood.
+Meaning you can use them to learn whilst playing, adding your own imagination to make something great”.

-The kit integrates smoothly with the [Raspberry Pi](http://www.raspberrypi.org), the ubiquitous educational computing platform, using a HAT (a plug-on board that fits on the computer) with on-board joysticks for control.
-Because of the large ecosystem of programming language support for the Raspberry Pi it is also possible to program the movements of the arm using a wide range of popular programming languages.
+The MeArm Pi integrates smoothly with the Raspberry Pi, the ubiquitous educational computing platform.
+The kit uses a Pi HAT (a plug-on board that fits on the computer) with on-board joysticks for control.
+MeArm Pi is made from plastic parts for the structure, screws and 4 metal gear servos in addition to the Pi HAT.
+It can be programmed in Python, Scratch, Java and many other programming languages.

-Mime Industries enables people to learn through play and exploration of technology.
-Their groundbreaking build-it-yourself kits have inspired children and adults to break through their own barriers and learn to build and code whilst having fun.
-Their products are simple to build and can be easily understood.
-Meaning you can use them to learn whilst playing, adding your own imagination to make something great.
+The MeArm Pi campaign launched on the popular crowdfunding site Kickstarter on February 7 2017 and runs until March 9 2017 with a goal of £10,000 (Approx $12,400 USD).
+All early birds are sold out, rewards include the standard MeArm Pi Kit of £60 (Approx $75 USD) which includes a robotic arm.
+All kits deliver free worldwide.

 [Link to the Kickstarter Page](https://www.kickstarter.com/projects/mime/mearm-pi-build-your-own-raspberry-pi-powered-robot)